Battle of the Malacca Strait: Aftermath

 Kamikaze was also damaged, but escaped, returning the next day to rescue survivors.
-About 320 survived, but over 900 died, including the Japanese commanders, Vice-Admiral Hashimoto and Rear-Admiral Sugiura.
+About 320 survived, but over 900 died, including the Japanese commanders, Vice-Admiral Shintaro Hashimoto and Rear-Admiral Kaju Sugiura.

 This was one of the last major surface gun and torpedo actions of World War II.
 Lord Louis Mountbatten, himself a distinguished destroyer captain, described it in his Report to the Combined Chiefs of Staff (CCS) as 'an outstanding example of a night attack by destroyers.'

 Shipwreck

 The wreck was discovered sitting upright in 2003 and partially explored by a group of specialised shipwreck divers aboard MV Empress.
 In 2010 another diving expedition, also aboard MV Empress, surveyed the wreck in detail.

 In 2014, the wreck was ravaged by illegal salvagers for scrap metal.